DannyFirmin/comp1110-homework/src/comp1110/homework/J13/People.md

 the user will terminate their input by typing `ctrl-D`, by pressing the control and 'D' keys (`ctrl-Z` on Windows).
 Treat the last name (`Mary` in this example) as a query.
 Print out the age of the person entered last, or print `unknown` if the person's name is unknown (i.e. it did not appear earlier in the list).
-Test, add, and commit your work.

 Once you have it working, add and commit your work.